Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ```

 But even after this, I was still receiving the same error.
 After consulting `meson`'s
-[excellent documentation](https://mesonbuild.com/) and looking at some related issues, it turns out that the `pip` takes
+[excellent documentation](https://mesonbuild.com/) and looking at some related issues, it turns out that `pip` takes
 care to set the `RPATH` for each extension module,[^11] which tells the dynamic linker where to look for shared libraries.

 To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in `meson` by adding